Contract Cleaning Sector

 Up-to-date holiday leave entitlement to be provided in writing when requested.
 The information that will be provided is as follows:

-- No of days or hours accrued
+- Number of days or hours accrued

-- No of days or hours taken
+- Number of days or hours taken

 Annual Leave Balance in the case of a transfer